HonoluluHenk/typesafe-json-path/README.md

 ## Getting Started

-This npm library is intended to be used in typescript and javascript projects.
+This npm library is intended to be used in typescript projects.

 Just install the NPM package:
 ```sh